wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 ### Versions 2 and 1

-The minimum fee for an Invoke Script transaction is calculated as follows:
+The minimum fee in WAVES for an Invoke Script transaction is calculated as follows:

 `Fee` = 0.005 + `S` + 0.004 × `P` + 0.004 × `A` + 1  × `I`